superposition/coinvention/wp-content/plugins/one-click-demo-import/readme.txt

 3. Example of how the import page looks like, when no demo imports are predefined a.k.a manual import.

 == Changelog ==

+= 2.5.0 =

+*Release Date - 8 January 2018*

+* Add OCDI as a WordPress import tool in Tools -> Import,
+* Add switching to the manual import, if the theme has predefined demo imports,
+* Fix text domain loading

 = 2.4.0 =